nachovz/terminal-challenge/README.md

 6. Create a new folder inside funcode/the-most-funny/ called "not-that-funny".
 7. Create a copy of the last file you can find below the /boringfolder/ childs (the-mostboding-text.txt) name it myfistcopy.txt
 8. Remove the "remove-me" folder from the funcode directory
-9. Print in the screen the-ultimate-joke.txt
+9. Print in the console the content of the-ultimate-joke.txt
 10. Remove all the contents form the boringfolder, the are extremly boring.
+11. Celebrate with a well deserved 10 min break.